 Each of the above crimes is comprised of various elements and must be proven by the government before a person can be convicted.

 If you were charged with a fraud crime, it is crucial that you take action right away.
 When you choose to entrust your case with our legal team, you can rest easier knowing we will examine all the details of your case and determining which legal strategy can best safeguard your future.
 Because these types of cases are often highly complex, it is best to retain a member of our team immediately.

-To discuss your case with a Phoenix fraud defense attorney, call Salvador Phillips, PLLC now!
+To discuss your case with a Phoenix fraud defense attorney, call Salvador Law Group now!